 7 King’s Bench Walk recognises the vital importance of improving diversity at the Bar and ensuring it is accessible to, and inclusive of, the society it serves.
 We are committed to the fair recruitment of the best candidates from the widest possible pool of talent.

-As part of this commitment, Chambers participates in the Pegasus Access and Support Scheme (PASS) and the Bar Placement Scheme, both of which are designed to expand opportunities for students from under-represented groups to experience life in Chambers.
-Members of Chambers are also involved in mentoring to support students from non-traditional backgrounds who are interested in pursuing a career in law, and in particular at the Bar, including through schemes operated by IntoUniversity, the Bar Council, City University, and the Inns of Court.
+As part of this commitment, Chambers participates in the 10,000 Black Interns Project, Pegasus Access and Support Scheme (PASS) and the Bar Placement Scheme, all of which are designed to expand opportunities for students from under-represented groups to experience life in Chambers.
+Members of Chambers are also involved in mentoring to support students from non-traditional backgrounds who are interested in pursuing a career in law, and in particular at the Bar, including through schemes operated by IntoUniversity, Combar, the Bar Council, City University, and the Inns of Court.

-For further details on our equality and diversity information, please click here.
+For more on our commitment to equality and diversity, please click here.